Is Human Extinction Inevitable?

 The PERMANENT Experience

-Take a look at the PERMANENT website.
+Take a look at the PERMANENT website on space settlement at spacesettlement.com .
 For more than 10 years, I have pointed out at the very top of the website that PERMANENT is the only way to ensure survival of our species.
 Yet, out of millions of unique visitors, how many have sent any kind of supportive verbal feedback?
-Dozens.
+Hundreds (maybe thousands).
 How many have actually made a donation?
 A few small donations.
+How many have actually completed a small task requested of them (e.g., researching a particular easy topic on the web and sending a vetted list of links and analysis back)?
+A small minority of those.

 The vast majority support of the interest in PERMANENT has been what I would call the gee whiz, that's cool, playground sort.
-There are also many people who seem to want to satisfy their ego by being part of something of higher status.
+There are also many people who seem to want to satisfy their ego by being knowledgeable of, or part of, something of higher status, but their elitism ends when it comes time to so something substantially useful.

-There are lots and lots of people who are willing to talk and talk but a very small percentage who are willing to do actual work -- and these are very much appreciated.
-They are just such a tiny percentage.
+There are lots and lots of people who are willing to talk and talk but a very small percentage who are willing to do actual work -- so the very small minority are very much appreciated.
+They are just such a tiny percentage of the total number of visitors, which is in turn a tiny percentage of the overall population.

-We won't be successful with only elites interested in saving our species.
+We won't be successful with only elitists interested in saving our species.

 Should Humans Be Earth's Species To Expand into the Universe?